All habitats and Pokémon spawns in 2021 Pokémon Go Fest | Dot Esports

-The summer is less than one month away, and Niantic has prepared sweet celebrations for Pokémon Go fans around the world to enjoy with the upcoming Pokémon Go Fest, which will run on July, 17 and 18.
-On top of multiple rewards, time-limited events will punctuate the two-day event.
+Niantic has prepared sweet celebrations for Pokémon Go fans around the world to enjoy with the upcoming Pokémon Go Fest, which will run on July 17 and 18.
+On top of multiple rewards, limited-time events will punctuate the two-day festival.

-The players will be able to purchase a ticket for $5, which will be much less costly than previous Pokémon Go Fests.
-And even without a ticket, the fans will be able to enjoy certain parts of the event for free.
+Players will be able to purchase a ticket for $5, which will be much less costly than previous Pokémon Go Fests.
+And even without a ticket, fans will be able to enjoy certain parts of the event for free.

-Among the many festivities, hourly habitats will feature certain Pokémon species that will be able to be captured by the players.
-It will be the chance to get some rare species and many candies to recharge and evolve already-discovered Pokémon.
-There will be four hourly habitats in total during this year’s event, and they will rotate through the two days.
+Among the many festivities, hourly habitats will feature certain species of Pokémon.
+They’ll provide the chance to get some rare creatures and many candies to recharge and evolve already-discovered Pokémon.
+There will be four hourly habitats in total during this year’s event and they’ll rotate through the two days.

-The hourly habitats will be an important part to complete all events rewards and challenges, because each habitat will include Pokémon species who will be part of the four Collection Challenges.
+The hourly habitats will be an important part to complete all of the event’s rewards and challenges because each habitat will include Pokémon species that will be a part of the four Collection Challenges.

-Here are all the hourly habitats and Pokémon spawns of 2021 Pokémon Go Fest.
+Here are all the hourly habitats and Pokémon spawns for Pokémon Go Fest 2021.

 All habitats and Pokémon spawns for 2021 Pokémon Go Fest